Darren Teh: Geylang International

 Darren signed with Geylang International in 2017.

 Although the Eagles finished fourth in the 2017 S.League, they only retained 3 players for the 2018 season, of which Darren is one of them.

 His contract was extended for the 2019 season after another good performance in 2018.
+His current salary is rumoured to be USD 1000 fortnightly.

 Balestier Khalsa

 On 3 November 2021, Darren signed for Singapore Premier League side Balestier Khalsa.